primefaces/primefaces/docs/8_0/components/importconstants.md

 # ImportConstants

 In older EL versions (< 3.0), it's not possible to use constants or any other static fields/methods in an EL expression.
-As it is not really a good practive to create beans with getter/setter for each constants class.
+As it is not really a good practice to create beans with getter/setter for each constants class.
 ImportConstant is an utility tag which allows to import constant fields in a page.
 The constants can be accessed via the name of the class (default setting) or via a custom name (var attribute).